 We mention this because some clients think that if they have owned their timeshare for 10 years that counts as 520 weeks!

 That figure includes not only our fees but also any costs that we may incur on your behalf.

-Over the years that we have been cancelling contracts on behalf of clients we have not yet had a client be taken to court by a Timeshare Resort after we have got involved and have managed to cancel all contracts for clients that we have taken on.
+Over the years that we have been cancelling timeshare contracts on behalf of clients we have not yet had a client be taken to court by a Timeshare Resort in Portugal after we have got involved and have managed to cancel all timeshare contracts for clients that we have taken on.

-If you own several weeks at the same resort we may be able to reduce down the total charges if all those weeks were purchased at the same time on the same contract.
+If you own several weeks at the same timeshare resort, we may be able to reduce down the total charges if all those weeks were purchased at the same time on the same contract.

 Why use Judicare / why are we different?